BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

-# jos_vscode_setup_guide (INCOMPLETE AS OF NOW)
-How to setup Visual Studio Code to work with JOS.

-Below is what it looks like
+# Quick Guide: JOS Setting Up Local Debugging with Windows Subsystem for Linux, Visual Studio Code, QEMU, and GDB
+**By Beniamin Condrea**

 ![Alt text](images/jos_vscode_debugging.png)

-# Setting Up Local Debugging with Windows Subsystem for Linux, Visual Studio Code, QEMU, and GDB
-### By Beniamin Condrea

 This is a step-by-step guide to setting up your local OS2 environment.
 This will be similar to the **Lab Setup** section on the website for your OS2 class.
 It will include those steps as well, in which some of those steps will be explicitly omitted.